mybest

 Among lower-priced vacuum cleaners, the Black+Decker vacuum stood out for its ability to suck up debris and turn with ease.
 Despite costing only about half the price of a Dyson, it tackled even small debris.
 It also sports anti-tangle fins to prevent hair and pet fur from getting caught.
 However, while it’s easy to turn, it’s relatively heavy and makes a lot of noise when you move it.

-The bin is attached to the handle, which allows you to use it in narrow spaces, such as under the sofa.
+This vacuum's dust canister is attached to the handle, which allows you to use it in narrow spaces, such as under the sofa.

-④ Go for One That's as Quiet as Possible
+Go for One That's as Quiet as Possible

 If you want to clean while your kids are sleeping or if you live in an apartment building, you might want a quieter vacuum cleaner.
 We measured the noise level of every product and found the Tineco to be the quietest.